Showing posts with label truth. Show all posts

 "Now we have received, not the spirit of the world, but the Spirit who is from God, that we might know the things that have been freely given to us by God," 1 Cor 2:12 NKJV.

 Are there some people in the churches who still need to receive the Holy Spirit?
-Aren't we all saved?
+Aren’t we all saved?
 Do we have the love of the truth, the whole truth and nothing but the truth?
-The Bible is God's gift to every believer: the poor, the needy, the rich, the smart and not too bright.
+The Bible is God’s gift to every believer: the poor, the needy, the rich, the smart and not too bright.
 Therefore, knowledge is not limited to scholars.
 We all are responsible for being connected to the vine to produce fruit.
-God has appointed some teachers (Eph 4:11, 1 Cor 12:28).
-They have a tremendous responsibility.
+God has appointed some teachers (Eph 4:11, 1 Cor 12:28), who have a tremendous responsibility.
 In the Book of Eccl, 12:9-12 describes the whole duty of a teacher.

 "And moreover, because the Preacher was wise, he still taught the people knowledge; yes, he pondered and sought out and set in order many proverbs.
 The Preacher sought to find acceptable words; and what was written was upright—words of truth.
 The words of the wise are like goads, and the words of scholars are like well-driven nails, given by one Shepherd.
 And further, my son, be admonished by these.
-Of making many books there is no end, and much study is wearisome to the flesh."
+Of making many books, there is no end, and much study is wearisome to the flesh."

-In John 18:38, Pilate said to Him (Jesus), "What is truth?"
+In John 18:38, Pilate said to Him (Jesus), “What is truth?”
 I sought the truth all my Christian life.
 I wrote many articles in my blog sharing what I needed to learn.
 But when I came to new evidence that proved me wrong, I quickly accepted my wrong understanding and deleted or rewrote my articles.
 I was born in the lie (darkness of the Catholic tradition).
-I understood that my journey in abiding in Christ would be long.
-It is part of God's sanctification period of growth.
+I understood that my journey in abiding in Christ would be extended.
+It is part of God’s sanctification period of growth.
 I started to read my first Bible at the age of twenty.
 It was eye-opening.
-Even though I didn't understand any of it or very little of it, the Holy Spirit stirred up the desire to learn.
+Even though I didn’t understand any of it or very little of it, the Holy Spirit stirred up the desire to learn.
 And learning I did.
-"The hardest part for me was to convey my passion for my discoveries to another person."
+“The hardest part for me was to convey my passion for my discoveries to another person.”
 It was rare.
 Being part of a trustworthy community of believers who share knowledge through Bible study and fellowship is a true blessing.

 My statement of belief is the whole Bible.